spring-media/Carlos/README.md

 - **automatically populate upper levels when one of the lower levels fetches a value** for a key, so the next time the first level will already have it cached
 - enable or disable specific levels of your composed cache depending on [boolean conditions](#conditioning-caches)
 - easily [**pool requests**](#pooling-requests) so you don't have to care whether 5 requests with the same key have to be executed by an expensive cache level before even only 1 of them is done. `Carlos` can take care of that for you
+- [batch get requests](#batching-get-requests) to only get notified when all of them are done
 - setup [multiple lanes](#multiple-cache-lanes) for complex scenarios where, depending on certain keys or conditions, different caches should be used
 - [Cap the number of concurrent requests](#limiting-concurrent-requests) a cache should handle
 - [Dispatch](#dispatching-caches) all the operations of your cache on a specific GCD queue